thompsonplyler/adam/README.md

 # It Wasn't Me – Developer Setup

-This repo contains a Flask backend and a React (Vite + Mantine) frontend.
-A minimal Electron client is provided to validate websocket connectivity and room-based updates.
-The backend is designed to be deployed to Render with PostgreSQL.
+This repo contains a Flask backend, a React (Vite + Mantine) web client, and a TypeScript Electron display client.
+The backend is the single source of truth; Electron starts/ends sessions; web clients join with a 4‑letter code.

 ## Prerequisites